 If you are a smoker, then you should try and quit as soon as possible.
 Arrange meetings with your doctor.
 There may be relapses but the key is to not quit and be committed to it once you make up your mind about giving this habit up.

 Diet is important.
 If you want to live a long and complexities free life, then keeping a healthy diet is the least you can do.
-Yes, you are allowed to treat yourself with junk food every once in a while but not too often.
-So, ditch the burger, fries, pizza and soda drinks etc.
+Yes, you are allowed to treat yourself to junk food every once in a while but not too often.
+So, ditch the burger, fries, pizza and soda drinks, etc.

 For atherosclerosis, you might want to let go of foods with saturated fat as they can increase the level of bad cholesterol in your body.
 A few foods that you should include in your diet are nuts, seeds, olives, avocados, oily fish and walnuts etc. Also, vegetables are good for your health so, sketch out a diet chart and follow it.